KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - ElephantSQL: ElephantSQL is a PostgreSQL database as a service.
 It is used as the database for the Blog Collective project, providing a reliable and scalable storage solution for the application's data.

 ### Tools
+- **Git**: A distributed version control system used for tracking changes in the project's source code.
+- **GitHub**: A web-based hosting service for version control repositories, used for storing and managing the project's source code.
+- **Gitpod**: An online integrated development environment (IDE) used for developing and testing the Gamers Insight project.
+- **Heroku**: A cloud platform that enables deployment and hosting of web applications.
+Heroku was used for deploying the Gamers Insight project to a live server.
+- **Adobe Photoshop**: A professional image editing software used for advanced image manipulation.
+- **Figma**: An online collaborative design tool that offers a wide range of design and prototyping capabilities.
+Figma was used for creating mockups, prototypes, and design assets for the Gamers Insight website.
+- **DBdiagram**: An online database design and diagramming tool that simplifies the process of creating and visualizing database schemas. dbdiagram.io was used for designing and documenting the database schema of the Gamers Insight project.
+- **Google Fonts**: A collection of free and open-source fonts used for typography on the Gamers Insight's website.
+- **Font Awesome**: A library of icons used for adding scalable vector icons to the Gamers Insight's website.

 ### Supporting Libraries and Packages